malbanes/darlky/05_XSS/Ressources/readme.txt

 - Additional  official recommendations: https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html

 ##How to:
-- Input '<a'in the name and message fields
+- Input 'a' in the name and message fields
 - Press 'Sign GuestBook'
 - The flag is there